BayCEER/bayeos-server/README.md

 Server for environmental observation data

 Main characteristics
-- Realization of an observation schema to store observations time series
+- Implementation of an observation schema to store observation time series
 - Batch aggregation of measurement values based on event times
 - Aggregation with delayed out of order handling
 - Web service interface